chargood/StoryPlacesClient/README.md

-This is the storyplaces client
+This is the storyplaces client.